 The Committee for Technological Innovation and Ethics (Komet) was established by the Swedish Government in august 2018 and operated until 31st of December 2022.
 Its mission was to help the Government to identify policy challenges, contribute to reducing uncertainty surrounding existing regulations, and accelerate policy development linked to new technologies.

 The committee continuously delivers policy proposals to the government to improve the ability of Sweden to take advantage of the potential that comes with emerging technologies.

 On horizontal level Komet address governance innovation in four dimensions: responsible technological development, collaborative public governance, regulatory development and facilitate testing.
-On vertical level, Komet focus on cross-sectorial issues and policy developing initiatives where new technology contributes to digital transformation, climate change and health.
+On vertical level, Komet focus on cross-sectorial issues and policy developing initiatives where new technology contributes to digital transformation, climate transition and health.